 Think about it.
 You have 32 teeth (well, give or take a few).
 A root canal for 1 tooth (which is often a must-have if you crack your tooth) can cost anywhere from $1000-$2500.

 It’s hard for us to really see changes in our own dental anatomy.
 It would be helpful to have a “before” and “after” picture of our teeth to see exactly what kind of damage we’re doing.
-It’s almost like when we gain weight and we don’t realize HOW much we’ve gained until we see a picture and think “wow, is that really me?”
+Oh, to be able to time travel backwards!

 Because of this drawn out period of wearing down, we often don’t even notice.
 So look in the mirror and check out your teeth surfaces.
 Do you have shorter looking front teeth than you remember?
 Fracture lines?
 A dentist will be able to see these little lines in the teeth.